upfrontjs/framework/docs/helpers/collection.md

 #### pluck

-When all items in the collections are objects then you may use to The `pluck` method to get certain attributes in a collection or multiple attributes in a collection of objects
+When all items in the collections are objects then you may use to The `pluck` method to get certain attributes in a collection or multiple attributes in a collection of objects.
+Similarly to [dataGet](./readme.md#dataget) You may also use dot notation.
 ```js
 import { Collection } from '@upfrontjs/framework';